 Elastic stop nuts are similar to a plain nut but feature an additional head to allow room for a fiber to be installed and retained.
 These nuts must be extremely tight for their intended applications.
 If it can be moved by hand, it should be replaced.

-For aviation nuts and much more, look no further than ASAP Components, a trusted supplier of parts for a wide range of industries.
+For aircraft nuts and bolts and much more, look no further than ASAP Components, a trusted supplier of parts for a wide range of industries.
 Owned and operated by ASAP Semiconductor, we are an online distributor of aircraft parts as well as parts pertaining to the aerospace, civil aviation, defense, industrial, electronics, and IT hardware markets.
 We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
 For a quick and competitive quote, call us at 1-714-705-4780 or email us at firstname.lastname@example.org.